Williamsport, Pennsylvania: Climate

 Under the Köppen climate classification, Williamsport falls within either a hot-summer humid continental climate (Dfa) if the 0 °C isotherm is used or a humid subtropical climate (Cfa) if the -3 °C isotherm is used.
 Williamsport has four distinct seasons, and lies in USDA hardiness zone 6b, with areas away from the West Branch Susquehanna River falling in zone 6a.
 Winters are cold and comparatively dry but typically bring a mix of rain, sleet, and snow with occasional heavy snowfall and icing.
 January is the coldest month with an average mean temperature of 26.8 F, with temperatures on average dropping to or below 0 F on 2.8 days and staying at or below freezing on 29 days per year.
 Snowfall averages 36.0 in per season.
 The snowiest month on record was 40.1 in in January 1987, while winter snowfall amounts have ranged from 85.9 in in 1995–96 to 7.0 in in 1988–89.
 Summers are typically very warm and humid with temperatures exceeding 90 F on 15 days per year on average; the annual count has been as high as 42 days in 1988, while only 1907 and 1979 did not reach that mark.
 July is the warmest month with an average mean temperature of 72.7 F.

 The all-time record high temperature in Williamsport of 106 F was established on July 9, 1936, which occurred during the Dust Bowl, and the all-time record low temperature of −20 F was set on January 21, 1994.
 The first and last freezes of the season on average fall on October 16 and April 30, respectively, allowing a growing season of 168 days.
-The normal annual mean temperature is 50.4 F. Normal yearly precipitation based on the 30-year average from 1981–2010 is 41.28 in, falling on an average 133 days.
+The normal annual mean temperature is 50.4 F. Normal yearly precipitation based on the 30-year average from 1981 to 2010 is 41.28 in, falling on an average 133 days.
 Monthly precipitation has ranged from 16.80 in in June 1972 (due to heavy rainfall from Hurricane Agnes) to 0.16 in in September 1943, while for annual precipitation the historical range is 70.26 in in 2011 to 27.68 in in 1930.